 If you've been to RootsTech before, you know that the expo hall is a madhouse full of delights - you can really get lost in there!
 Make sure to review the list of exhibitors and see if there's anyone that piques your interest - RootsTech offers an amazing chance for some in-person samples of current and upcoming genealogy products.
 Many people discover things that transform their research entirely.

 Our recommendation is to not get too distracted on day one.
 Do a very general and quick lap of the entire expo hall, noting down booths you want to return to.
 Then zero in on your favorites on days 2 and 3 - you don't want to discover the demo of your dreams at the 11th hour of the conference!

 Visit Findmypast and Living DNA at booth 1004

 Findmypast's Booth at RootsTech 2015

 Okay, we couldn't resist this one - make sure to visit us at the expo hall!
 We're bringing our all-star team of genealogists with us and as always, we're the go-to folks for British and Irish family history.
-But 2016 is going to be so much bigger for Findmypast - we're continuing to bolster our invaluable PERSI collection and we plan to release with other huge record sets this year.
+But 2019 is going to be so much bigger for Findmypast - from a brand new DNA experience to exciting record releases, there is lots to come and speak to us about.

-Genealogists will be on-hand to answer questions, and it's a great chance to get a hands-on demonstration of our revolutionary hints feature.
-You'll also have the chance to enter contests, get some great snacks and of course get some must-have SWAG.
+Genealogists will be on-hand to answer questions, and it's a great chance to get a hands-on demonstration of our site and its features.
 See you there!